 - Get data about your visitors to decide what is the best route to reach your goals.

-- Define your audiences and create segmentation.
+- Define your audiences, and implement segmentation.

 - Analyze the results to see whether you are moving in the right direction.

-Figure: User experience management workflow
+Figure: User experience management and personalization workflow

-The first thing to think about when planning your user experience is your goal.
+The first thing to think about when planning user experience are your goals.
 You probably want more conversions, but what does that mean to you, and what can you reasonably expect to achieve?
 Do you simply want to increase the sales volume in your web store, or do you want to upsell specific products that bring you the best revenue?
 Or, do you want to engage your visitors by prompting them to sign up for a newsletter?
 When you define what you want your visitors to do, think about who you are targeting, what you want them to experience, and how to create that experience for them.